 Gender-equality reforms belong to another set of legitimation strategies that are output-oriented rather than identity-based.
 Understanding this means focusing more intently on the actions of the autocratic regime.
-Building on the work of Christian von Soest and Julia Grauvogel, we identify three ways in which autocrats use gender equality to seek legitimacy.14 Each way can serve the regime as a shield against a different threat to its stability.
+Building on the work of Christian von Soest and Julia Grauvogel, we identify three ways in which autocrats use gender equality to seek legitimacy.
+Leach way can serve the regime as a shield against a different threat to its stability.
 They are: procedure, prestige, and performance.
-When coupled with a specific gender-equality reform, these constitute legitimation strategies, targeting different actors depending on whom the autocrat is seeking to impress, and where the threats are coming from.15
+When coupled with a specific gender-equality reform, these constitute legitimation strategies, targeting different actors depending on whom the autocrat is seeking to impress, and where the threats are coming from.
+Leach of the service of the seeking to impress, and where the threats are

 The Table summarizes this analytical framework.
 It suggests, first, that autocratic regimes see in gender-equality reforms a means of maintaining dominance over the political opposition.
 Second, regimes also resort to such reforms in order to gain prestige internationally-a good thing to have when rulers are anxious to evade outside pressures for democratization.
 Third and last, autocrats seek performance-based legitimacy from women citizens or women's organizations to appease mass publics.
-When these legitimation strategies are also used to secure regime stability and forestall democratization (typically by preserving strict limits on political competition), they amount to autocratic gender-washing.
+When these legitimation strategies are also used to secure regime stability and forestall democratization (typically by preserving strict limits on political competition), they amount to autocratic genderwashing.